 A Curotto Can package which includes quick releases, in cab controls, electronics, and a cart lifter can cost $200,000 (truck prices are separate).
 Prices vary, however, depending on items included and quantities purchased.

 Want More Videos?
 More Tech info?

 Watch for more videos and progress updates on the Guelph project.
-If your municipality is looking for more technology updates like this one, please contact Carrie Nash.
+If your municipality is looking for more technology updates like this one, please contact Jessica Landry.
 The CIF will begin collection and processing of research data in the fall and welcomes input and information requests.